hippich/drupal_node_expire/README.txt

 node expire" will allow you to put the real date on nodes.

 Then you should go to admin/content/types and should the node type that will use expiration feature.
-Under "Workflow settings", put the default expiration date using PHP strtotime format.
+Under "Publishing options" ("Workflow settings" in Drupal 6), put the default expiration date using PHP strtotime format.

 Now, all users that have "edit node expire" will be able to select a different expiration date during node creation/editing.
 If not, the default value will be used.
 Note that if the user edit the node, the expiration date will not change.

-Some parameters of the module can be configured within a configuration section.
+In Drupal 7 version some parameters of the module can be configured within a configuration section.
 It is located in "Workflow" area under Rules module configuration section.

 CREDITS